-- O The slider wheel, which is either open or closed in calibration position or with the Half Wave Plate inserted. - O The mask/slit wheel, which contains various masks for imaging, SDI+ and polarimetry (note that now only the Wollaston_00 is available, since the Wollaston 45 mask had to be removed to make space for the 4QPM in H and K), the coronagraphic masks and the slits for spectroscopy. - o The Fabry-Perot wheel, which is set to open for non FPI-observations. - o The Lyot wheel, which includes the ND filters and the SAM masks. - o The grism wheel, which contains the grisms, the prism, the SDI+ Wollaston, the Wollaston_00 for polarimetry, the J broadband filter, and the new IB_4.05 filter. - o The first filter wheel, which contains all the intermediate band (IB) filters, NB_2.17, NB_2.12 and NB_4.05. - o The second filter wheel, which contains all the broadband filters (except J), the remaining NB filters, and the order sorting filters used in spectroscopy. - o The camera wheel, which contains all the objectives.
+- o The slider wheel, which is either open, or closed in calibration position, or with the Half Wave Plate inserted. - O The mask/slit wheel, which contains various masks for imaging, SDI+ and polarimetry (note that now only the Wollaston_00 is available, since the Wollaston 45 mask had to be removed to make space for the 4QPM in H and K), the coronagraphic masks and the slits for spectroscopy. - o The Fabry-Perot wheel, which is set to open for non FPI-observations. - o The Lyot wheel, which includes the ND filters and the SAM masks. - o The grism wheel, which contains the grisms, the prism, the SDI+ Wollaston, the Wollaston_00 for polarimetry, the J broadband filter, and the new IB_4.05 filter. - o The first filter wheel, which contains all the intermediate band (IB) filters (except the IB_4.05 filter), NB_2.17, NB_2.12 and NB_4.05. - O The second filter wheel, which contains all the broadband filters (except J), the remaining NB filters, and the order sorting filters used in spectroscopy. - The camera wheel, which contains all the objectives.

-Figure 4-4: CONICA Schematic overview
+Figure 5-1: CONICA Schematic overview

-CONICA detector
+5.1 CONICA detector

-4.4.1 General characteristics
+5.1.1 General characteristics

 The CONICA detector is a Santa Barbara Research Center (SBRC) InSb Aladdin 3 array.
 It was installed into CONICA during May 2004 and it replaces the Aladdin 2 detector that had been used since the instrument was first offered.
-The main characteristics of the Aladdin 3 array are summarized in Table 4-5
+The main characteristics of the Aladdin 3 array are summarized in Table 5-1

-Table 4-5: CONICA detector characteristics
+Table 5-1: CONICA detector characteristics

-Detector Format Pixel Size Dark Current 1 Wavelength range Q.E. [μm] [ADUs-1 pixel-1] [μm] Aladdin 3 1026 2 ×1024 27 0.05-0.15 0.8-5.5 0.8-0.9
+Detector Format Pixel Size Dark Current 2 Wavelength range Q.E. [μm] [ADUs-1 pixel-1] [μm] Aladdin 3 1024×1026 3 27 0.05-0.15 0.8-5.5 0.8-0.9

 The new detector is more sensitive to heavily saturated sources.
-The limiting magnitudes, that are observable, are specified in Table 5-4.
-Please check carefully section 0 for tolerated "saturated" observations.
+The limiting magnitudes, that are observable, are specified in Table 6-4.
+Please check carefully Section 6.14 for tolerated "saturated" observations.

 For bright objects, a number of electronic and optical ghosts become apparent.
 If the source is at pixel coordinates (x,y), there will electronic ghosts at approximately (1024-x,y), (1024-x,1024-y) and (x,1024-y) and there may be an optical ghost which looks like a set of concentric rings.
-The ghosts can be seen in Figure 4-5
+The ghosts can be seen in Figure 5-2

-Figure 4-5: Illustration of the ghosts present on CONICA images when observing a bright object.
+Figure 5-2: Illustration of the ghosts present on CONICA images when observing a bright object.
 In addition to the electronic ghosts, there is also an optical ghost characterised by its circular shape.
-The electronic noise visible on the sides of the array, as well as the 'bias' level of rows 512 & 512, disappear in the background subtraction.
+The electronic noise visible on the sides of the array, as well as the 'bias' levels of rows 512 & 513, disappear in the background subtraction.

-1 The dark current consists of the array dark current, which is much lower than the numbers listed here, and thermal radiation from the instrument.
+2 The dark current consists of the array dark current, which is much lower than the numbers listed here, and thermal radiation from the instrument.

-$^{^2}$ Although the array has 1026 rows, only the first 1024 are used.
+$^{^3}$ Although the array has 1026 rows, only the first 1024 are used.
 The last two rows do not contain useful data.
 In most cases, the exception being the cube mode images and Mp imaging frames, users will receive images that have 1024 pixels in x and y.
 For observations in the Mp, the array is windowed to 512 \times 514.

-4.4.2 DIT and NDIT
+5.1.2 DIT and NDIT